argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 So here they are – God’s people on the edge of the Promised Land and the call is to be strong and courageous.
 Is that _self_-confidence?
 No: it’s confidence that the same God who was with Moses will be with his promised people again.

-This idea of trusting in the fact that they are _God’s_ people is further emphasized when are circumcised in chapter 5, marking them out from the other nations.
+This idea of trusting in the fact that they are _God’s_ people is further emphasized when they are circumcised in chapter 5, marking them out from the other nations.
 And it’s reiterated in chapter 8 when the people renew their covenant with God.

 Now, it’s not that the people earned this right.
 In fact, both of these events happen before a single battle is fought.
 They are reminded of their status as God’s people, _and that gives them confidence_ that they can take the land.